Skip to content

 Manufacturing Month

-Get Invovled
+Get Involved

 Host an Event

-Host a tour of your manufacturing facility, participate in the coolest thing Made in Wisconsin competition, learn more about The Manufacturing Institute and apply for the Annual Wisconsin Manufacturer of the Year award program.
+Host a tour of your manufacturing facility, participate in the Coolest Thing Made in Wisconsin competition, learn more about The Manufacturing Institute and apply for the Annual Wisconsin Manufacturer of the Year award program.

 Follow these three simple steps to host an event for Manufacturing Month:

-1. Register your event on www.mfgday.com and e-mail the date, time, location, and contact person to Nick Novak608.258.3400.
+1. Register your event on www.mfgday.com and e-mail the date, time, location, and contact person to Jacob Fischer608.258.3400.

 2. Contact your local chamber of commerce, school district and media outlets to encourage them to attend.